 Our experience was of being sent round in circles by the great and the good.
 We wrote letters to Lord Patten, then Chair of the BBC Trust.
 In reply, we were told to write to Jeremy Hunt, the Culture Secretary at that time, who in turn replied and told us to write to...
 Lord Patten.

 Then the BBC Trust told us that the closure of the Factual Unit at Birmingham was outside the remit of their public consultation into the BBC's DQF proposals.
-We believe this to have been an incorrect decision taken by the BBC Trust, at that time.
+We believe this to have been wrong at worst, or an incorrect decision at best by the BBC Trust.

 At no point as ordinary licence fee payers were we allowed to question the decisions made by BBC management.
 Decisions which were to have devastating long term consequences for highly skilled and accomplished programme makers, for broadcasting in the region and for the wider Midlands economy.